 Full text is not in this repository.

 Design/methodology/approach – The paper develops a conceptual framework for the analysis of antecedents and outcomes of Senge's five disciplines, and offers moderators to explain the prospect associations, employing a multi-level analysis to explore issues, from the individual level (personal mastery) through the collective level (team learning, mental model) up to the organizational level (shared vision, systems thinking).
 Based on this theoretical framework, the paper offers a set of propositions in the shape of a causal model that links the constructs of the model together.

-|Research Areas:||Business School > Leadership, Work and Organisations|
+|Research Areas:||A. > Business School > Leadership, Work and Organisations|

-|Deposited On:||11 Apr 2011 05:28|
+|Date Deposited:||11 Apr 2011 05:28|